This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 350°F.

-- In a large bowl, combine the light brown sugar, white granulated sugar, pumpkin purée, eggs, oil, and vanilla extract.
+- Prepare the batter: In a large bowl, combine the light brown sugar, white granulated sugar, pumpkin puree, eggs, oil, and vanilla extract.
 Whisk until smooth.
 Add the flour, salt, baking soda, cinnamon, ground ginger, cloves, and nutmeg.
 Fold to combine the wet and dry ingredients until smooth.
-Pour the batter into a greased 8-inch baking dish and set aside.½ cup light brown sugar, ½ cup white granulated sugar, 1 15-oz can pumpkin purée, 2 large eggs, ½ cup neutral oil, 1 ½ tsp vanilla extract, 2 cups all-purpose flour, ½ tsp salt, 1 tsp baking soda, 1 tsp cinnamon, ½ tsp ground ginger, ¼ tsp cloves, ¼ tsp freshly grated nutmeg
+Pour the batter into a greased 8 x 8-inch baking dish and set aside.½ cup light brown sugar, ½ cup granulated sugar, 1 15-oz can pumpkin puree, 2 large eggs, ½ cup neutral oil, 1 ½ tsp vanilla extract, 2 cups all-purpose flour, ½ tsp kosher salt, 1 tsp baking soda, 1 tsp ground cinnamon, ½ tsp ground ginger, ¼ tsp ground cloves, ¼ tsp ground nutmeg

-- In a small bowl, combine the flour, light brown sugar, and cinnamon.
+- Prepare the streusel: In a small bowl, combine the flour, light brown sugar, and cinnamon.
 Mix to combine and add the cubed butter.
 Press the pieces of butter into the dry mixture until it resembles wet sand.
-Sprinkle the mixture evenly over the prepared coffee cake.½ cup all-purpose flour, ½ cup light brown sugar, ½ tsp cinnamon, 4 tbsp cold unsalted butter
+Sprinkle the mixture evenly over the prepared coffee cake.½ cup all-purpose flour, ½ cup light brown sugar, ½ tsp ground cinnamon, 4 tbsp unsalted butter

 - Bake the cake in the preheated oven until fully baked.
 The cake will be puffed, with the streusel toasted brown, and a skewer inserted in the middle will come out mostly clean with a few moist crumbs, 50-60 minutes.
 Once baked, remove the cake from the oven and allow it to cool for 30 minutes before slicing.